2:30 pm - 3:30 pm

 Benjamin is a copyright enthusiast and avid musician of over 15 years currently studying the legal side of the entertainment industry.
 Benjamin is currently achieving his Masters of Arts in Music Industry Administration through CSU Northridge and his ABA-Approved Paralegal Certification through UC San Diego, permitting him to have a unique perspective for the current state of Copyright law as it pertains to the entertainment industry.
+Benjamin is a current student of CSUN’s Master of Arts in Music Industry Administration program.
+Benjamin is concurrently finishing up his ABA-Approved Paralegal Certificate through UCSD Extension.
 In the near future, Benjamin plans to attend law school to pursue a career as a copyright attorney.

 Attention Attorneys: This virtual activity has been approved for Minimum Continuing Legal Education Credit by the State Bar of California in the amount of one (1) hour.
 The CCC certifies that this activity confirms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.
 Attorneys who wish to register for MCLE Credit must include their State Bar number with their Zoom reservation.
 Following this virtual webinar, we will verify your attendance via Zoom reporting and email your certificate of attendance to the email provided at registration.